Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Asymptotic properties of the nonparametric estimator in Section

-\begin{remark} The results stated in Proposition~\ref{thm:MLE}, which are based on the sparsity pattern induced by the adjacency matrix \(\widetilde{\mathbf{A}}_1\), also apply to the GNAR-induced adjacency structure introduced in Section~\ref{sec:Np_AN}~\ref{sec:GNAR_induced}.
+\begin{remark} The results stated in Proposition~\ref{thm:MLE}, which are based on the graph pattern induced by the adjacency matrix \(\widetilde{\mathbf{A}}_1\), also apply to higher-order adjacency structure introduced in Section~\ref{sec:GNAR_induced}.
 As the order \(r^*\) increases, the number of free parameters grows accordingly, and the conditions for the validity of the maximum likelihood estimator continue to hold. \end{remark}